unrealwork/axibase-collector/jobs/examples/tomcat/README.md

-# Tomcat Containers
+# Tomcat Servlet Container

 ## Overview

-This document describes how to collect JMX metrics introduced in [Tomcat (Containers)](http://tomcat.apache.org/) 6+ based applications for long-term retention and monitoring in Axibase Time Series Database.
+This document describes how to collect JMX metrics introduced in [Tomcat (Servlet Container)](http://tomcat.apache.org/) 6+ based applications for long-term retention and monitoring in Axibase Time Series Database.

 ## Requirements